eszterk90/RESTful_API_app/tech_challenges/challenge-4.md

 }
 ````

-To log an update to the users table and create a new entry in the "Log" collection, call logUpdateDelete() function and pass the table name, record ID, previous value, new value and additional information as arguments:
+To log an update to the users table and create a new entry in the "Log" collection, call logUpdateDelete() function and pass the table name, record ID, previous value, new value and additional information as arguments, like in the example below:
 ````
 logUpdateDelete('users', 1, 'Eszter', 'Barka', 'Update name');
 ````

-To get all updates and deletes for a given table sorting by timestamps in descending order:
+I would create a function 'getUpdates' to get all updates and deletes for a given table sorted by timestamps in descending order.

 ````
 const getUpdates = async(table_name, record_id) {